peernisse/riverLottery/README.md

 * Hells Canyon Snake River

 <hr/>

 # Models

 ## Predict Applicants in Future Years
 This prediction is necessary to use the probability model.
-It uses application data from 2010-2021 to predict the number of applicants to be expected to apply for each day of the season.
+It uses application data from 2010-2021 to predict the number of applicants to be expected to apply for each day of the season in future years.
 The number of applicants is on an increasing trend:

 <img src="./img/applications.jpg">

+Permit application pressure is naturally around the time of higher river flows and warmer weather.

 <img src="./img/appsWeek.jpeg">

 ## Lottery Success Probability
-This model uses year, week, weekday, number of available permits, number of other applicants, and number of your group of friends who will apply for the same day to calculate a liklihood of winning a river trip permit.
+This model uses year, week, weekday, number of available permits, number of other applicants, and number of your group of friends who will apply for the same day to calculate a likelihood of winning a river trip permit.

 <img src="./ModelPreditions_MF_2022.jpeg">